Strong storm system to bring unsettled weather from Gulf Coast to Great Lakes through Wednesday

 WIND FORECASTS REFLECT THE PREDOMINANT SPEED AND DIRECTION

 EXPECTED.
 SEA FORECASTS REPRESENT THE AVERAGE OF THE HIGHEST

 ONE-THIRD OF THE COMBINED WINDWAVE AND SWELL HEIGHT.

-Monday: SSW wind 15 to 20 kt, with gusts as high as 30 kt.
-Showers likely.
+- Thursday Night E wind 15 to 20 kt.
+Rain likely, mainly after midnight.
 Seas 3 to 4 ft.

-Wednesday: E wind 15 to 20 kt.
+- Friday Night E wind 15 to 20 kt.
 Rain likely.
 Seas 3 to 4 ft.

 This forecast is for a single location.
 For safety concerns, mariners should be aware of the weather over a larger area.

-(2) The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc.
+The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc.